magento/architecture/README.md

 ## The Workflow

-1. Fork the repository and add or edit a document in your branch
+1. Fork the repository and add or edit a document in your branch.
-   1. Design Documents must be stored in `design-documents` directory.
 Contributions are expected from Magento core engineers mostly, although the community members are able to contribute.
-   1. Proposals are contributed into the `proposals` directory.
-Contributions are expected from both Magento core engineers and the community members.
-   1. We may add more categories in future
 1. Create a PR with the new or updated document to discuss
 1. Share the PR with internal team(s) and the Magento community through existing channels (Twitter, Slack, blog post, etc)
    1. Suggestion: include deadline for receiving feedback